Clearest starry skies, highest mountains, vivid turquoise lakes, expansive golden grasslands - welcome to the Mackenzie Region!

 With the effects of global warming the 300-500-year-old ice shelf is slowly tearing away, creating icebergs of all shapes and sizes into the increasing glacial lake.

 Explore the icebergs up close via a boat or kayak tour, or capture the magnitude of the area via the air!

 Turquoise Lakes and Golden Grasslands

 Rich golden landscapes, powder blue canals and bright turquoise glacial landscapes form the tapestry of the Mackenzie Country.

 The dramatic turquoise colour of the lakes is due to rock flour, suspended in the lake water reflecting the sunlight creating spectacular shades of blue.

-Enjoy dramatic scenery transitions from colourful roadside lupins and wildflowers to the smooth tussock covered saddle of the Lindis Pass - scenery so perfect you'll feel like you're in a painting!
+Enjoy dramatic scenery transitions and the smooth tussock covered saddle of the Lindis Pass - scenery so perfect you'll feel like you're in a painting!